 Applicants who have been awarded a mandatory DFG which does not cover the full cost of agreed works can be considered for the supplementary top up and therefore the same criteria will apply.

-Recommendations will be made by the appropriate officer after full discussions of the case and the decision will be taken by the elected members on the Grants Panel, or other appropriate sub group.
+Recommendations will be made by the appropriate officer after full discussions of the case and the decision will be taken by the Corporate Lead Officer in consultation with the Cabinet Member.

 There is no means testing on this grant as this will already have been taken into consideration in the mandatory DFG.